LLNL/units/README.md

 -   `detail::unit_base` is the base representation of physical units and powers.
 It uses a bitfield to store the base unit representation in a 4 byte representation.
 It is mostly expected that unit_base will not be used in a standalone context but through one of other types.
 -   `unit` is the primary type representing a physical unit it consists of a `float` multiplier along with a `unit_base` and contains this within an 8 byte type.
 The float has an accuracy of around 6 decimal digits.
 Units within that tolerance will compare equal.
 -   `precise_unit` is the a more accurate type representing a physical unit it consists of a `double` multiplier along with a `unit_base` and contains this within an 16 byte type.
 The double has an accuracy of around 13 decimal digits.
 Units within that tolerance will compare equal.
 The remaining 4 bytes are used to contain a commodity object code.
--   `measurement` is a 16 byte type containing a double value along with a `unit` and mathematical operations can be performed on it usually producing a new measurement. `measurement` is an alias to a `measurement_base<double>` so the quantity type can be templated.  `measurement_f` is an alias for `measurement_base<float>` but others could be defined.
+-   `measurement` is a 16 byte type containing a double value along with a `unit` and mathematical operations can be performed on it usually producing a new measurement.
 -   `precise_measurement` is similar to measurement except using a double for the quantity and a `precise_unit` as the units.
--   `fixed_measurement` is a 16 byte type containing a double value along with a constant `unit` and mathematical operations can be performed on it usually producing a new `measurement`. `fixed_measurement` is an alias to a `fixed_measurement_base<double>` so the quantity type can be templated.  `fixed_measurement_f` is an alias for `fixed_measurement_base<float>` but others could be defined.
+-   `fixed_measurement` is a 16 byte type containing a double value along with a constant `unit` and mathematical operations can be performed on it usually producing a new `measurement`.
 The distinction between `fixed_measurement` and `measurement` is that the unit definition of `fixed_measurement` is constant and any assignments get automatically converted, `fixed_measurement`'s are implicitly convertible to a `measurement` of the same value type. fixed_measurement also support some operation with pure numbers by assuming a unit that are not allowed on regular measurement types.
--   `fixed_precise_measurement` is similar to `fixed_measurement` except it uses `precise_unit` as a base and uses a double for the measurement instead of a template.
+-   `fixed_precise_measurement` is similar to `fixed_measurement` except it uses `precise_unit` as a base and uses a double for the measurement instead of a template, except it is 24 bytes instead of 16.

 ## Unit representation
 The unit class consists of a multiplier and a representation of base units.